arka9ine/TriPi-Updater/README.md

 **TriPi Updater**

-Visit https://tripi.junaos.com for information on, and to download the bootable image that this updater is for.
-Burn, Insert, Go!
+~~Visit https://tripi.junaos.com for information on, and to download the bootable image that this updater is for.
+Burn, Insert, Go!~~

-Enjoy!
+[Website no longer available]

+Thanks!